Skip to Content

 Diabetic Foot Ulcers

-Because diabetes can lead to loss of feeling in the extremities and poor circulation, many diabetics are prone to foot ulcers as a result of irritation and friction.
-If the ulcer is found to be infected, your doctor will prescribe a treatment plan of antibiotics, wound care, and possibly hospitalization.
+Because diabetes can lead to loss of feeling in the extremities and poor circulation, many people with diabetes are prone to foot ulcers as a result of irritation and friction.
+If the ulcer becomes infected, your doctor will prescribe a treatment plan of antibiotics, wound care, and, in some instances, hospitalization.

 doctor-icon-red